codedthinking/Chain.jl/README.md

 ## Motivation

 - The implicit first argument insertion is useful for many data pipeline scenarios, like `groupby`, `transform` and `combine` in DataFrames.jl
-- The `_` syntax is there to either increase legibility or to use functions like `filter` or `map` which need the previous result as the second argument
 - There is no need to type `|>` over and over
 - Any line can be commented out or in without breaking syntax, there is no problem with dangling `|>` symbols
 - The state of the pipeline can easily be checked with the `@aside` macro